w3f/polkadot-wiki/docs/learn/learn-nft.md

 Every NFT has three common components irrespective of the chain it belongs to or originates from that make it unique.

-- Identity
-- Ownership
-- Metadata

-Ownership is determined via a contract or a wallet address.
+- **Identity**: Defined via a property, address or a contract.

-Identity can be defined via a property, address or a contract.
+- **Ownership**: Determined via a contract or a wallet address.

-Metadata can be a single reference to an off-chain object (digital asset or contract) or, in case of advanced NFTs, an elaborate data structure containing both on-chain data and off-chain references.
+- **Metadata**: Can be a single reference to an off-chain object (digital asset or contract) or, in case of advanced NFTs, an elaborate data structure containing both on-chain data and off-chain references.

 ## NFT Purpose